Liam-XD/cross-skill-focus-area-two/README.md

 The project uses `npm` scripts defined in [`package.json`](package.json) to execute the tests.

+### Headed or Headless

-Within the config/.env file the headless state of the browser is set.
+Within the [`config/.env`](config/env.ts) file the headless state of the browser is set.
 This can be set to true for headless mode and false for headed/visible browser mode.

-#### Run All Tests
+### Run All Tests

 To run the entire test suite, use the following command.
 This command first runs a pre-test script to handle authentication and then executes all feature files.